-The Patient Protection Affordable Care Act, a.k.a., the Affordable Care Act, a.k.a, Obamacare, has changed the landscape for how consumers shop, buy and use their health insurance plans.
+The Patient Protection and Affordable Care Act – most commonly known as the Affordable Care Act or “Obamacare” – has changed the landscape for how Americans shop, buy and use their health insurance plans.

 Benefits of Obamacare Healthcare Insurance